 For ip-address-of-unit, specify the IP address of IPMI (BMC and iRMC).
 Available IP addresses are IPv4 and IPv6 address.
-IPv6 link local addresses are not available.
+The link local address of IPv6 is not available.
 When specifying the IPv6 address, enclose it in blankets "[]".